Team 45 45 League

 • Did one player insist on a very narrow window in which to play?
 How many days did each player rule out?

 • Can we agree to a draw in the game forum?
-Yes, you and your opponent can agree to a draw, rather than play the game.
+Yes, you and your opponent can agree to a draw (GM set-game draw), rather than play the game.
 However, some cautions:

 • Make sure that both sides post this agreement in the forum before the end of the grace period.
 Server tells and messages are not approved ways (unless also promptly documented by copying into the Game Forum).